Parc de la Villette: A Modern Canvas Of Arts, Science & Culture

 In 1859, under Haussmann, La Villette was incorporated into the newly-created 19th Arrondissement.
 At the same time it was decided to create a new, central abattoir to replace five large slaughterhouses then located in Paris at Montmartre; at Ménilmontant (another village, incorporated into the new 20th Arrondissement); Roule, on the Right Bank not too far away from the Louvre; Grenelle (in the current 15th); and Villejuif, in the current 13th.

-As the city grew over the next 100 years, the Villette abattoir was moved to locations outside of Paris.
+As the city grew over the next one hundred years, the Villette abattoir was moved to locations outside of Paris.
 With the exception of the Grande Halle de la Villette (formerly called the Halle aux Boeufs and which still exists today) most of the Villette buildings were razed in the mid-1970s.
 Following an international design competition, the first stage of Parc de la Villette was built between 1984 and 1987.

 line